raspberrypilearning/flappy-parrot/en/step_3.md

 ## Add the backdrop and pipes

-This project uses moving obstacles to create the feeling of movement.
-Pipes move across the stage from right to left.

-There is one Pipe sprite which gets cloned (copied) and moved to create lots of obstacles.

 First let's create the pipes.

 + Open a new empty Scratch project.

 [[[generic-scratch-new-project]]]

-+ Replace the background with an outdoor landscape. `blue sky` is a good choice.
++ Add a background with an outdoor landscape. `blue sky` is a good choice.

     ![screenshot](images/flappy-stage.png)